ForwardStory/forwardstory.github.io/_pages/home.md

 <!-- What I Do -->
 <section id="services">
 <h2>What I Can Do for You</h2>
-</p>I work with organizations, teams, and individuals to clarify your communication goals and develop a strategy that gets you where you want to go.
+<p>I work with organizations, teams, and individuals to clarify your communication goals and develop a strategy that gets you where you want to go.

-When you bring me in, I’ll assess what’s working, identify the gaps, and deliver a tailored package of messaging, content, and tools that help you reach your goals — clearly, effectively, and with your audience in mind.<p>
+When you bring me in, I’ll assess what’s working, identify the gaps, and deliver a tailored package of messaging, content, and tools that help you reach your goals — clearly, effectively, and with your audience in mind.</p>

 <h3>Core Services</h3>